 LA Live & Grammy Museum via Expo Line

 Sports fans rejoice!
 LA Metro makes getting to the Staples Center, one of the premier sporting venues in Los Angeles, a breeze!
 And for those of us who don't like sports, neighboring LA Live has plenty of other entertainment options.
 Get to LA Live via the Red, Purple, and Expo Lines by exiting the 7th & Metro stop and walking the four short blocks.

-Roll a strike at Lucky Strike, catch a glimpse of music history at the Grammy Museum, or simply enjoy a dinner at any of the hip restaurants in the bustling Dowtown neighborhood.
+Roll a strike at Lucky Strike, catch a glimpse of music history at the Grammy Museum, or simply enjoy dinner at any of the hip restaurants in the bustling Downtown neighborhood.
 Live music lovers, be sure to check the calendar of the Nokia Theater, a small theater where large acts are known to play to small, intimate audiences.

 Old Town Pasadena via Gold Line